charlie-vf/genshin-recipes-blog/README.md

 Other User's Profile Page:

+User Story: As a user, I can view others' profiles so that I can see their posts and more

 ![Other's Profile Pages](src/docs/ProfileOthers.png)

 *Sign In Page*

+User Story: As a user, I can log in so that I can view/use the features restricted to signed-in users

 With a link to the sign-up page if the user does not already have an account.